How to use AI for data analysis in HubSpot: A practical guide

 HubSpot is a goldmine of customer data.
 Seriously.
 It holds everything from marketing campaign clicks and sales pipeline stages to every single service ticket.
 The entire story of your customer journey is right there.

-This is where AI is supposed to step in and save the day.
-The promise is that it can do the heavy lifting, turning those mountains of data into clear, useful insights.
-And while HubSpot’s built-in AI tools are a decent place to start, a truly smart strategy means looking at the whole picture.
-Often, the most valuable nuggets of information aren’t in a dashboard at all, they’re tucked away in help desk conversations, project plans, and team chats.
+This is where AI steps in.
+HubSpot has built an impressive ecosystem where AI does the heavy lifting, turning those mountains of data into clear, useful insights.
+And while HubSpot's built-in AI tools are a powerful foundation, a truly smart strategy means looking at the whole picture.
+Often, additional valuable nuggets of information can be found in help desk conversations, project plans, and team chats to complement your HubSpot data.

 This guide will give you a clear, step-by-step process for using AI for data analysis right inside HubSpot.
-But more importantly, we’ll show you how to take it a step further by bringing all your company knowledge together for a view that actually makes sense.
+But more importantly, we’ll show you how to take it a step further by bringing all your company knowledge together for a view that builds on your CRM data.

 What you’ll need to get started